SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Lesson1_JavaScriptBasics/IntroToProgrammingWithJavaScript.md/Notes_IntroToProgrammingWithJavaScript.md

 **Note**: Many of these questions will be answered by the course, so just carry them over and go from there.

+- Is there any intuitive JS built-in way to compare arrays?
+  Since the `===` is not very helpful for arrays that are not the exact same pointer.

 - How and what does the `console.log` method output and for which values does it not output anything.

 - What is the syntax to specify multiple program lines in an arrow function expressed on a single line?